Math Circles of Chicago

 ONLINE HUBS

 Like our In-Person Hubs, our online programs are open to students from anywhere and meet during the academic year.
 We prioritize CPS students, but all are welcome if there is space.
 We keep the student-teacher ratio at 4:1 to keep everyone engaged!
-Our Locations page has meeting dates for these programs.
+Online will not be available Fall 2024 but should be back in 2025!

 FESTIVALS